elan-ev/tobira/docs/dev-workflow.md

 This gives you the fastest rebuilds.
 In rare cases, some caching problems occur and you need to restart these commands to get rid of outdated errors.
+Note: `relay-compiler --watch` requires `watchman` to be installed!

 ### Building the backend